Timothylawler/project-recipe/README.md

+To run the project, navigate to the project folder, run "npm install" to install packages needed, then run the command "npm run".
+This will open the page in the standard browser.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>